developer-friendly/blog/docs/posts/0006-gettings-started-with-gitops-and-fluxcd.md

 ---
 date: 2024-04-06
 title: "GitOps Demystified: Introduction to FluxCD for Kubernetes"
+description: >-
-description: Explore the fundamentals of GitOps with FluxCD in our beginner-friendly guide.
-Learn how to automate Kubernetes deployments and enhance your delivery pipeline.
+  Explore the fundamentals of GitOps with FluxCD with a practical real-world example & automate Kubernetes deployments and delivery pipeline.
 draft: false
 categories:
   - Kubernetes